f0r3ns1cat0r/ti/README.md

-# Daily updateted Threat Intelligence Feeds
+# Daily updated Threat Intelligence Feeds

 DGA Feeds contains data about the current activity of domains created using DGA
 Mozi Feeds contains data about IP addresses that infected by Mozi